Sent from my SM-N960U using Tapatalk

 dtd004 wrote:Well report.
 Where should I start?
 Went out to Texas City to find Moses Lake.
 Found it and the launch I had planned.
 Only to find out it was a pay launch and I didn't have any cash.
 Drove around the lake to another area I saw on a map that showed a kayak launch.
 Got there a little after 8 AM.
 Launched pedaled around through the fog hitting a few places.
 Tons of bait in the water, but nothing seemed to be hitting.
 Traveled all the way to the lock where I saw people picking up a flounder here and there.
 Tried what I had in my kayak, but no luck.
 Started heading back when the wind and heavy fog moved through.
 Hit a few places along the way still nothing.
 Got to where there were a couple of other guys where hiding in the marsh from the wind and talked to them for a bit.
 Learned that live shrimp is the way to go.
 Need to find a bait shop next time.
 Headed back in around noon with nothing to show.
 Going again this Friday in hopes of something better.
 Thinking Christmas Bay close to Cold Pass.
 Still learning and to stubborn to give up just yet.
 Thanks for all the info from everyone though.
 Looking forward to learning this area and hopefully finding fish at some point.

 karstopo wrote:Seems like years ago, Christmas Bay was a little better in the spring than maybe the last couple of springs, but I haven’t fished there as much in recent Springs out there so there’s that.
-I tend to really like Christmas Bay in November and December.
-I have kept a fishing log for years so I can look back at what happened in previous years.
+I tend to really like Christmas Bay in November and December...... but it’s not anything like an automatic bay for me, at least in the spring these days.

 The trend to suspended seats seems to be the norm.[…]